mfisher5/504_BiodivSB/README.md

 #### Research Questions

-How are oceanographic conditions and herbivore abundance correlated with giant kelp size and abundance?
+Can we predict giant kelp size and abundance (response) from oceanographic conditions and herbivore abundance (predictor)?

-How does fish / invertebrate community abundance and diversity vary according to giant kelp size and abundance, and oceanographic conditions?
+How does fish / invertebrate community abundance and diversity (response) vary according to giant kelp size and abundance, and oceanographic conditions (predictor)?

 #### Variables